wurmlab/SBC361-programming-in-R/practical3.md

 ATGGATTTTCTAG
 CTAATGGATTTTTGAAT
 atgctaaactaa
+TCGATTAA
 ```

 #### Q4a. (hacker question) Instead of having the function return whether your sequence contains an open reading frame, have the function return a string containing the open reading frame if there is one and NULL if there is not (you will need to look up "if statements").

-#### Q4b. (hacker question) Modify the previous function so it can also check for an open reading frame in the reverse strand of your input (you may need to use and "if/else statement").
+#### Q4b. (hacker question) This time, check both the forward and reverse strand for ORFs.
+Return `"forward_only"` if there is an ORF only on the forward strand, `"reverse_only"` if only on the reverse, `"both"` if in both or "none" if in neither.

 ## Species names
 Run the following line of code to import the `butterfly_sample` and the `butterfly_reference` data frames: